zbengt/zbengt.github.io/_posts/2020-09-25-CoE-Orientation.md

 Made major progress!
 Ran the hemat transcriptome through DIAMOND BLASTx and analyzed my results!
 Everything went quite smoothly, which was great - didn't have too much time, as I've got the College of Environment orientation for most of this afternoon.
 No major issues to report- all went well

-(Unmatched queries for both DIAMOND and NCBI BLASTx and matches that were only made by DIAMOND and NCBI BLASTx)[https://github.com/afcoyle/jupyter-notebook/tree/master/hematodinium-blast-data/results]

-(Code for the analyses)[https://github.com/afcoyle/jupyter-notebook/blob/master/hematodinium-blast-data/analyzing-hemat-data.ipynb]

 Overall, DIAMOND BLASTx had fewer matched queries than NCBI BLASTx (2501 vs 2862).
 Generally, the queries were fairly similar - DIAMOND matched 26 queries that NCBI didn't.

 Speed-wise, DIAMOND was way, way faster.
 NCBI took several hours to run, whereas DIAMOND ran in a minute or two.
 It was astoundingly quick!